 The 'Village-to-Village' Link now involves residents across the entire communities in both countries.
 A Committee of residents in Buriton works closely with an equivalent Committee in Dominase to identify priorities and to coordinate assistance.
 Buriton Primary School has a link with the Marfo School in Dominase and Ditcham Park School has worked with the Besease School.

-Latest news from our work can be seen in the boxes to the right - click on each story to read more.
+Updates about our work can be seen in the 'Latest News' part of this web-page - click on each story to read more.

 As a registered charity (No.1139835), tax can be reclaimed on donations from UK taxpayers under the Gift Aid scheme.